 Sadly, the app drags its feet a little.
 By far, the biggest limitation is camera settings.
 My 4K 60FPS phone is capped at 30FPS and I don’t get to say which camera the app should use to shoot videos.
 It gets stranger, as I could pick a selfie camera in options on my Pixel 3.
 This option was not present for Xiaomi Mi 9(review).
-The app store reviews are rather poor, but other than issues listed below, I had no issues with the app or gimbal in operation.
+The app store reviews are rather poor, but other than the issues listed below, I had no issues with the app or gimbal in operation.

 Motion themes (Moments) are fun to play with for a moment, but far too limiting in scope.
 Templates come with basic settings only, so each shot made using these will look alike.
 On top of this, they come with pre-baked music, which you can’t change.
 The photo mode lacks advanced options like panorama or automatic sphere.

-The redeeming features of the app are face and object tracking, simple hand gestures and separate timelapse mode with guide points.
+The redeeming features of the app are the face and object tracking, simple hand gestures and separate timelapse mode with guide points.
 Face tracking could be more responsive.
 I found that the gimbal lets the face move too far to the edge of the frame before chasing it.
-Object tracking has better range than DJI, you can get much further away without loosing the track, but once the object is lost, you have 50/50 chances to acquire it again.
+Object tracking has a better range than DJI, you can get much further away without losing the track, but once the object is lost, you have 50/50 chances to acquire it again.